-Unaffected provisions.
-Under continuing law, a board of township trustees may adopt regulations and orders that are necessary to control noise within the township's unincorporated territory that is generated at any premises to which a D liquor permit has been issued or that is generated within any areas zoned for residential use.
-Persons engaging in certain agricultural activities, in coal mining and reclamation operations, in surface mining, and in certain crude oil or natural gas well, pipeline, and other activities are exempt from township noise control regulations and orders under this continuing law.
-(R.C.
-505.172(B) and (C).)
+Under current law, a board of township trustees may adopt regulations and orders that are necessary to control noise within the township's unincorporated territory that is generated at any premises to which a D liquor permit has been issued or that is generated within any areas zoned for residential use.
+Currently, persons engaging in certain agricultural activities, persons engaging in coal mining and reclamation operations, persons engaging in surface mining, and persons engaging in certain crude oil or natural gas well, pipeline, and other activities are exempt from township noise control regulations and orders.
+And, with the exception of businesses operating at D liquor permit premises, those regulations or orders generally do not apply to businesses or industries in existence and operating on October 20, 1999 (the effective date of the last amendment to the law); they do apply to those entities if any new operation or expansion results in substantially increased noise levels from those generated on that date.

-Changes made by the act.
-Under former law, with the exception of businesses operating at D liquor permit premises, those noise control regulations or orders also generally did not apply to businesses or industries in existence and operating on October 20, 1999 (the effective date of the last amendment to the law); they did apply to those entities, however, if any new operation or expansion resulted in substantially increased noise levels from those generated on that date.
-The act amends these provisions and, in doing so, clarifies that a township noise control regulation or order applies to any premises to which a D liquor permit has been issued by the Division of Liquor Control--regardless of whether the premises was in existence and operating on the effective date of the last amendment to the law (October 20, 1999) or whether it came into existence and operation after that date.3 It also specifies that a township noise control regulation or order applies to any other business or industry in existence and operating on that date--except those exempt under the continuing law discussed above.
+The bill clarifies that a township noise regulation or order applies to any premises to which a D liquor permit has been issued by the Division of Liquor Control--regardless of whether the premises was in existence and operating on the effective date of the last amendment to the law (October 20, 1999) or whether it came into existence and operation after that date.
+It also specifies that a township noise control regulation or order applies to any other business or industry in existence and operating on that date--except those exempt under current law (see above).
 (R.C.
-505.172(C) and (D).)
+505.172(B), (C), and (D).)